luyadev/luya/docs/guide/app-admin-module-jwt-spa.md

 + Unless an action is masked as {{luya\traits\RestBehaviorsTrait::$authOptional}} **every action requires authentification**.
 + If the group of the defined {{luya\admin\components\Jwt::$apiUserEmail}} API user has **no permissions**, only your custom actions are accessible.
-+ When accessing NgRest API actions like update, create, list or view (detail) and permission is granted the actions are logged with the configured ApiUser.
++ When accessing NgRest API actions like update, create, list or view (detail) and permission is granted the actions are logged with the configured API User.
-+ As permission is proxied trough Api Users, a valid Api User token could access those informations as well.
++ As permission is proxied trough API Users, a valid API User token could access those informations as well.

 ## User Based CheckAccess